 The cult has started receiving a great deal of attention worldwide.
 Current affairs television programs have started investigating and airing various reports on Miller and his cult.

 Several wiki pages have been written about AJ Miller, his business and his cult but they are usually removed by Miller and/or his followers as soon as they are posted.
 We list one wiki page below; if it is not accessible right now, try again in a few days.
 The authors of this page tend to repost as soon as Miller defaces it.

 http://aca.ninemsn.com.au/investigations/8250763/aussie-sects-celebrity-twist - Australian A Current Affairs investigation

 http://www.youtube.com/watch?v=58132ThxAto - Australian A Current Affairs investigation

 http://en.wikipedia.org/wiki/Divine_Truth - Wikipedia entry on Divine Truth.
 This page may disappear or be defaced by Miller so no guarantee it's still available.

 Spread The Word

 The best defence against organisations such as 'Divine Truth' is through education.
-Share this article with your Facebook and Twitter friends by using the buttons below.
+Share this article with your Facebook and Twitter friends.